coped/portfolio/README.md

 ### About
 This is the application behind my portfolio site, coped.dev.

-Powered by Rails 6, styled with the Bulma CSS framework.
+Powered by React and Bulma CSS.

-# Author
+# Created by
 Dennis Cope, https://coped.dev